 Small businesses will always be understandably cautious of where and how they spend their funds, but some kind of payroll service is always advisable.
 Mistakes that lead to government fines can be considerably costlier than a monthly or annual fee paid to a specialist in this field.

-Free Payroll Software
+Free Payroll Software for small businesses

-Most major payroll software providers offer a free trial period, typically lasting 30 days.
+Most major payroll software services offer a free trial period, typically lasting 30 days.
 This gives you a great opportunity to explore the software and discover whether or not it will work for your business.

 However, after this trial period, many software solutions involve a monthly or annual fee